FCollaPi/p2-datasci4health/README.md

 | Decision Tree        |  0.860  |  0.867  |  0.849  |   0.877   |  0.867  |
 | Logistic Regression  |  0.667  |  0.817  |  0.787  |   0.811   |  0.817  |

-The Neural Network's ROC Curve delivered us from the fear of not achieving a satisfactory statistical foundation while being feasible within parameters discussed with our peers.
+The Decision Tree's ROC Curve (in green) delivered us from the fear of not achieving a satisfactory statistical foundation while being feasible within parameters discussed with our peers.

 <img width="650" alt="roc-3" src="https://user-images.githubusercontent.com/54454569/169718566-1cb48a94-c637-4faa-9dd3-1989f336c334.png">